 M.S.
 Entry Requirements

 As a prerequisite for acceptance to the Master’s program in Holistic Health, students should have completed the equivalent of a recognized baccalaureate degree in a related field of study and have several years of meaningful professional experience.
-Preferred applicants will hold a qualification, certification or registration in a health, Health or allied profession.
+Preferred applicants will hold a qualification, certification or registration in holistic health or allied profession.

 Well qualified applicants may be accepted to the Master’s program lacking elements of preparation.
 Under these conditions, you would be required to add the missing competencies to your program.